 The Greater University Tutoring Service (GUTS) is a student-run tutoring service that provides academic, language, and study skill support services taught and facilitated by students, for all UW-Madison students.
 We have eight programs and all of our services are free and easy to register for.
 Tutoring for GUTS involves low time commitments and flexible hours, and it also allows you to build your resume through volunteering, improve your knowledge of teaching, learning, and studying techniques, and improve your leadership and communication skills.

 Housing, Division of University

 The University Residence Halls at UW-Madison are more than just “dorms” or places to sleep.
 They’re an environment built for your success.
-We offer 21 residence halls and 11 learning communities spread across two distinct neighborhoods – lakeshore and southeast.
+We offer over 20 residence halls, including 11 learning communities and 2 affinity communities, spread across two distinct neighborhoods – lakeshore and southeast.
 You’ll find a variety of academic initiatives in your residence hall, including reserved class sections, tutoring, dining, maintenance, technology, and workshops, all at some of the lowest on-campus housing rates in the Big Ten.

 Human Ecology, School of

 The School of Human Ecology (SoHE) at UW–Madison is a place where faculty and advisors work closely with students to prepare them for careers that improve the quality of people’s lives.
 Through research, education, and outreach, each of the six majors in SoHE provides a solid curriculum of practical skills that lead students to a better understanding of the complex relationships among people and their everyday environments.

 The Office of Inclusion Education was formed in August 2020 to elevate and prioritize diversity, equity and inclusion for all students at UW.
 We offer a broad array of learning opportunities for students that contribute to their Wisconsin Experience.
 The Office of Inclusion Education, a part of Student Affairs, seeks to foster social justice in order to create a place where all Badgers feel like they belong.